-The Marriott Bonvoy Boundless Card from Chase will give you 3 Free Nights (up to 50,000 points each) after you spend $3,000 in the first three months from account opening.
+The Marriott Bonvoy Boundless Card from Chase will give you 3 Free Night Awards (each night valued up to 50,000 points) after qualifying purchases.

 You also earn 6X points at Marriott Bonvoy hotels, 2X points on all other purchases, plus you get a free night award each year, worth up to 35,000 points.